 Brinkmanship is the act of pushing volatile engagements to the brink of active conflict, with the goal of achieving a positive outcome for yourself.
 For example, brinkmanship could involve telling the opposing party in a negotiation that if they won’t agree to all your demands, then you’ll walk away from the negotiation.

 This strategy is used in widely applied in various areas, from high-stakes litigation, to international politics, and to interpersonal confrontations.
 In the following article, you will learn more about brinkmanship, and about how you can implement it as a strategy in the most effective way possible.

 Though the underlying principle behind brinkmanship existed in various forms throughout human history, it was given its current name following a 1956 interview with John Foster Dulles, who was then the U.S. Secretary of State.
 When discussing the philosophy behind his foreign policies during the ongoing Cold War, Dulles famously said:

 “The ability to get to the verge without getting into the war is the necessary art.
 If you cannot master it, you inevitably get into war.
 If you try to run away from it, if you are scared to go to the brink, you are lost.”

-Naturally, this philosophy wasn’t lauded by everyone at the time.
-One opponent criticized Dulles for it, stating that he was:
+However, this philosophy wasn’t perceived positively by everyone at the time.
+For example, one opponent criticized Dulles for it, stating that he was:

 “…boasting of his brinkmanship — the art of bringing us to the edge of the nuclear abyss.”